Wantagh, New York (PRWEB) January 11, 2014

 The ASPCA and other organizations, especially those in areas where extreme temperatures are the norm, can and do offer advice on how to help our furry family members get through harsh weather safely.
 The most prominent piece of advice is to closely monitor your dog when it is outside, especially dogs that are kept outside in enclosures of their own.
 Ensuring that a doghouse is dry and free of unnecessary drafts will help outdoor dogs immensely.
 Additionally, if outside dogs have their food and water bowls in their doghouses, it is suggested to use non-metal bowls to prevent tongues getting stuck to bowls.
 For indoor dogs, extra care is needed when portable heating units are used around the house.
 Dogs do not know the potential danger that is present in these so they should not be left on when the dog is home alone.
 These are just a few of the tips and suggestions that Sublime K9 passes on to the owners of their students but they also suggest that due diligence in seeking out more information as well as keeping abreast of the news to ensure that our pets are safe.

-Sublime K9 Dog Training, a dog training school located in Wantagh New York, was established by Jessica Freedman with the goal of providing customized training programs to suit the individual needs of each dog and their family.
+Sublime K9 Dog Training, a dog training school in Long Island] located in Wantagh New York, was established by Jessica Freedman with the goal of providing customized training programs to suit the individual needs of each dog and their family.
 A graduate of the National K-9 Learning Center where she earned her designation as a Certified Professional Dog Trainer, Jessica has over 10 years of experience as a dog trainer.
 A professional member of International Association of Canine Professionals, her love for canines has also led to work in the veterinary field and as a dog walker to learn as much about dog's health and wellness as possible.
 It is this combination of training, experience and dedication that has made her a respected member of the canine training profession.
-Sublime K9 Dog Training can be reached by phone at 631.241.6482, by e-mail at info(at)sublimek9training(dot)com.
+Sublime K9 Dog Training can be reached by phone at 631.241.6482 or online at http://www.dogtrainerslongisland.net.